princedan-123/aidDev/README.md

 Here are some resources I find helpful and would like to give them credit.

-Official Flask documentation
+Official Flask documentation.
-Jinja2 documentation
+Jinja2 documentation.
-Bootstrap official documentation
+Bootstrap official documentation.
-Stack overflow documentation
+Stack overflow documentation.